Nintendo heir reveals plans for 'mind-blowing' family office

 The firm was able to make high-profile hires by explaining its objectives and that it was a place where people could take on new challenges, Mr Banjo Yamauchi said.

-Mr Banjo Yamauchi said the family still holds shares in Nintendo, but declined to disclose the size of the positions.
-He said his firm will adopt the Nintendo way of making something exciting and surprising in its projects.
+He said the family still holds shares in Nintendo, but declined to disclose the size of the positions.
+His firm will adopt the Nintendo way of making something exciting and surprising in its projects, he said.

 But on some details, he preferred to remain vague.
 Asked about the No. 10 in the family office name, he declined to explain.